CISPE: Members and supporting organizations

+CISPE Articles of Association but possess no voting rights, include Amazon Web Services, Microsoft, Danish Cloud Community, Dutch Cloud Community, Testudo, and Computing Exchange Market.

 Organization

-The CISPE General Assembly elects a ten-member board.
+The CISPE General Assembly elects an eleven-member board of directors, which consists of:

 The composition of the board of directors should at any time take into account composition rules: a majority of the board should be composed with European-headquartered companies; a majority of the board should be composed of small and mid-caps (< €1 billion turnover) and represent at least three different EU countries (considering worldwide headquarter's location).
 The first chairman of the board is Alban Schmutz.
 The general secretary is named by the board.
-The first general secretary is Francisco Mingorance.
+The current general secretary is Francisco Mingorance.

 The Board also names a Code of Conduct Task Force (CISPE CCTF) which is in charge of the evolution and improvements of the CISPE Data Protection Code of Conduct.

 The organization is open to any member operating at least one IaaS service in one European country and engaging to declare at least one service under the CISPE Code of Conduct within six months.